 A flash flood is defined as a flood that has a great volume and enter in a short amount of time.
 These come in within about a six-hour time frame and can be caused by heavy rain, a levee failure or dam breakage, or from rapidly melting snow.
-If you're living in luxury house plans at the base of a mountain or along some sort of waterfront then there are definitely things that could occur in your area that could cause a flash flood.
+If you're living in a luxury home at the base of a mountain or along some sort of waterfront then there are definitely things that could occur in your area that could cause a flash flood.
 The flood becomes more dangerous when the flow of water weakens soil.
 This can cause mudslides and has the potential to damage roads, homes, and other property.

 If you're looking at buying a home that is close to a body of water, then you're going to want to check to see what the chances are of it being affected by a flash flood, or if it's been damaged by flooding in the past.
 Call 610-400-8128 for all your home inspection Media PA questions, or contact your local representative.
-When you're looking at Toronto real estate listings, for example, you don't just want to worry about those that are along the lake.
+When you're looking at real estate listings, for example, you don't just want to worry about those that are along the lake.
 There are lots of streams running through the city that could present a problem if there is too much rain in a short span of time.
 You should also make sure you're properly insured should something go wrong.
 There are many home insurance plans that will compensate you for your damaged furniture or clothing but there are some that do not cover for damages caused by natural disasters.

 If you find that you're caught in a flash flood then there are several different things that you can do to help you remain safe.
 Do not drive through a flooded roadway or through flowing water.
 You never know how deep it might be.
 If you're not close to home, then you should look for some place that is on higher ground.
 This is especially true if you've decided to put away your cell phone for the weekend to go hiking or camping.
 Make sure you know how to get out should it start to rain heavily if you're near water.
 A stream that is only a foot deep can all of a sudden swell to being ten feet deep in the wrong circumstances.